AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/README.md

 Using graphs and important values, the below section contains the numerical details and findings of our analysis.

 ### Linear Regression

+#### Single Linear Regression - Household Income

+#### Single Linear Regression - Incarceration Rate

+#### Single Linear Regression - Teen Birth Rate

+#### Single Linear Regression - Percentage of Non-white Residents

+#### Multiple Linear Regression

 ### Cluster Analysis
+Two separate cluster analyses were performed, in accordance with the above findings.
+The first cluster analysis (All Metrics) was conducted using all four social metrics.
+The partial cluster analysis was only based upon the percentage of non-white residents and the teenage birth rate, due to the lack of significance of the other values indicated by the large p-values - see "mlr" tab of [midterm_project_analysis](https://github.com/AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/blob/main/midterm_project_analysis.xlsx).

 #### Cluster Analysis - All Metrics